dundzena/deprivation_sdo_bjpir/README.md

 # Overview
  This repository includes replication material for the paper *"What makes ethnic majorities support the radical right?
 A combination of relative deprivation and social dominance approaches"*.
 The paper is published at the British Journal of Politics and International Relations.
+Link to full paper: (https://journals.sagepub.com/doi/10.1177/13691481261426791)[https://journals.sagepub.com/doi/10.1177/13691481261426791].

 # Content
  - **data_cleaning.R** Includes a code file that is used to clean the data used for the article.
 Note that you will need to download the BES data yourself to run this.